tpayne/devops-coord-framework/README.md

 CDFramework Class
 -----------------
-The CDFramework class is provided to control your CD process and has the following methods...
+The CDFramework class is provided to control your CD process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |